 Within this section of the form the created pattern can be made to behave in a wave-like fashion.
 This wave is controlled by two parameters: the amplitude and wavelength.

 Wavelength

 The wavelength describes the length over which the contours shape repeats itself.
-A bigger wavelength gives a long wave
+A bigger wavelength gives a long wave while a small wavelength gives a short wave.

 Amplitude